I’m sure if you are considering installing solar panels, the most burning question on your mind is:

 In this guide you will find:

-Costs of Solar Panels for Home Use
+Solar Panel Costs for Home Use

 It’s tough to find accurate solar panel prices online, there are many reasons for this.
 Every install can vary in time by as much as 70%, every roof has a different pitch and access route which can speed up, or slow things down.
 The type of panels, roof material and grid connection can also play a part.